 In the airlock while preparing to board the Geth Dreadnought, two characters, if they are rival LIs, may have an interesting conversation.
 If you haven't committed, for example, Ash and Tali will start getting testy with each other.
 If you have committed to Tali beforehand, however, the snipping starts, and then both realize it's a conversation direction neither wants to go down and they instead talk about anticipating the geth-killing spree they're about to partake in.

 In the Omega DLC, this is the relationship between Aria and Nyreen.

 Worth It: After the party in the CitadelDLC, several party members will wake up hung over (or with indigestion in the case of lactose-intolerant Kasumi who thought she was drinking soy) but claim that they are had a great time anyway.

 If you romanced Tali in the second game, she says this after the Suicide Mission.
 When she returns to the Normandy, she repeats this in her first conversation:

 Tali: And for the record?
 Still totally worth it.

-Worthy Opponent: The Illusive Man, despite being one of the main antagonists of the game, has nothing but the utmost respect for Shepard and lets him/her know it multiple times throughout the game, always attempting to get him/her to see his point of view and join him, rather than just killing him/her.
+Worthy Opponent: The Illusive Man, despite being one of the main antagonists of the game, has nothing but the utmost respect for Shepard and lets them know it multiple times throughout the game, always attempting to get Shepard to see his point of view and join him, rather than just killing them.
 He also seems concerned that Kai Leng's lack of such respect for Shepard's capabilities may become a problem.
 It does.

 Would Not Shoot a Civilian: The CAT6 mercenary group from the Citadel DLC is composed of soldiers dishonorably discharged from the Alliance, many of whom also have criminal records.
 However, after the sushi restaurant shootout in the first level, EDI notes that, according the news, "Civilian casualties seem to be restricted to... fish."